KabukiStarship/Script2/spec/data/data_types.md

 ### Data Types

+ASCII Data Types use 3-letter acronyms in all capital letters[1][2].
+Whenever possible, the letters in the ASCII Data Type acronyms are such that like-types are grouped alphabetically, and 8, 16, 32, 64, and 128-bit types use the post fix A, B, C, D, and E, and an 8-bit unsigned integer is a IUA and a 16-bit one is a IUB.
 Data Types can be represented using 1-byte, or two 2-byte such that 1-byte Data Types are forward compatible with 2-byte Types.
-Given there are only 8, 16, 32, and 64-bit CPUs, the bit pattern of the data type is required to be laid out such that the bit_1 of the 4 bits required to represent these 4 byte depths shall be laid out across the boundary between a UI1 and UI2 type[].
+Given there are only 8, 16, 32, and 64-bit CPUs, the bit pattern of the data type is required to be laid out such that the bit_1 of the 4 bits required to represent these 4 byte depths shall be laid out across the boundary between a IUA and IUB type.

 #### POD Types Table